PhD, Johns Hopkins Bloomberg School of Public Health, 2013

 MS, Columbia University Teachers College, 2006

-At the Johns Hopkins Bloomberg School of Public Health, Dr. McGinty is a core faculty member in the Institute for Health and Social Policy, Center for Gun Policy and Research, and the Center for Mental Health and Addiction Policy Research, where she serves as Deputy Director.
+At Johns Hopkins, Dr. McGinty is the Deputy Director of the Center for Mental Health and Addiction Policy Research and the Associate Director of the ALACRITY Center for Health and Longevity in Mental Illness.
 She completed her PhD in Health and Public Policy from the Department of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health in 2013 and was awarded a MS in Health and Behavior Studies from Columbia University in 2006.

 Honors and Awards